SAP-samples/teched2025-IN163/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/00_02_Bruno_02.png)

-4. Navigate to the location where you saved and unzippd the beforehand downloaded collection and select the file **Migration Hands-on Workshop.json**.
+4. Navigate to the location where you saved and unzippd the beforehand downloaded collection and select the file **EOIO Hands-on Workshop.json**.

 <br>![](/exercises/ex0/images/00_02_Bruno_03.png)